ErikKalkoken/evebuddy/README.md

 This will install the app for all users on your system.
 User specific data will be stored in the home directories of each user.

+### Mac OS

+First download the darwin zip file from the latest release on Github.

+Then unzip the file into a directory of your choice and run the .app file to start the app.

 ### Windows

 First download the windows zip file from the latest release on Github.

 Then unzip the file into a directory of your choice and run the .exe file to start the app.

-### Mac OS

-First download the darwin zip file from the latest release on Github.

-Then unzip the file into a directory of your choice and run the .app file to start the app.

-## Native Go

-If your system is setup to run and compile fyne apps in Go you can start the app directly from the repp with:
+### Build from source

+You can also build the app from source.
+For that your system needs to be able to build Fyne apps, which requires you to have installed the Go tools, a C compiler and a systems graphics driver.
+For details please see [Fyne - Getting started](https://docs.fyne.io/started/).

+When you have all necessary tools installed, you can build and run this app direct from the repository with:

 ```sh
 go run github.com/ErikKalkoken/evebuddy@latest
 ```

-To setup the necessary local development environment for fyne apps please follow the platform specific instructions in the [fye docs](https://docs.fyne.io/started/).

 ## Privacy notes

 We understand and respect the privacy concerns of our fellow Eve Online players.
-Therefore all data of this app is stored locally (e.g. character tokens) and not shared with any 3rd party.
-Internet requests by this app are made to CCP's game server only.
+Therefore all data of this app is stored and kept locally (e.g. character tokens and data).
+Internet requests by this app are made to CCPs game servers only.

 ## Credits